- Design industry shaping loyalty programs

-This young, tech-savvy and wealthy population in Saudi Arabia serves as the perfect substrate for eCommerce growth, and the number of online shoppers in the region is expected to reach 17.1 million by 2020.
+This young, tech-savvy and wealthy population in Saudi Arabia serves as the perfect substrate for eCommerce growth and are changing the digital consumer behaviour, and the number of online shoppers in the region is expected to reach 17.1 million by 2020.

 From a business perspective, the region is not without its share of challenges.
 Socio-economic shifts in the region like fall in oil prices, the introduction of Value Added Tax, and an exodus of expats have had a negative impact on consumer sentiment in the last few years.
 Amongst these, the biggest impact was from the introduction of 5% VAT.
 While a relatively low rate, it resulted in a significant shift in consumer behaviour.
 The average Saudi consumer became more cost-conscious than ever before and the trend is expected to continue at least for some more time.
 However, there are positive signals that the situation is being reversed.

 Customer confidence levels in the Kingdom for the month of June 2019 was 62.1; placing it at the top 3 next to China and India (the global average is 43.3).
 The economic recovery, supported by higher oil prices and other internal social changes like expanded women’s rights, are further expected to have a positive impact in shaping consumption and market dynamics in the coming years.
 Brands that can crack economies of scale, and provide value-add or greater convenience, will reap the rewards.

 1. Localization is critical to survive and grow in the region